phicks22/txt2onto_prediction_workflow/docs/README.md

   - `split_descriptions_ids_into_chunks.py`: Script to split the descriptions and ids data into chunks.
   - `submit_predict_batch.py`: Script to submit the predictions by batch.
   - `combine_chunks_prediction.py`: Script to combine the predictions from each chunk of the data.
-  - `fbeta_binary_classification.py`: Script to generate the annotations by applying fbeta method to find the best threshold.
+  - `binary_classification.py`: Script to generate the annotations by applying various method to find the best threshold.
   - `threshold_annotation_analysis.py`: Script to generate the statistics used for threshold & annotation analysis.

 - **results**: Contains the predictions, resulting best threshold statistics, and predicted annotations.